Understanding 3.5% and its Applications: A practical guide

 -

 Calculating Percentage of a Number: To calculate the percentage of a number, multiply the number by the decimal equivalent of the percentage.
-For example, to find 3.5% of 500, you would calculate 500 * 0.035 = 17.5.
+To give you an idea, to find 3.5% of 500, you would calculate 500 * 0.035 = 17.5.

 -

 Finding the Percentage Increase or Decrease: To calculate the percentage increase or decrease, find the difference between the two numbers, divide the difference by the original number, and then multiply by 100.
-For example, if a value increases from 100 to 103.5, the percentage increase is (103.5 - 100) / 100 * 100 = 3.5%.
+To give you an idea, if a value increases from 100 to 103.5, the percentage increase is (103.5 - 100) / 100 * 100 = 3.5%.

 Applications of 3.5% in Various Fields